• Skip to primary navigation

 Despite this, it still adds flavor to meals.

-It’s a matter of preference and recipe when choosing between fresh and dried basil.
+It's a matter of preference and recipe when choosing between fresh and dried basil - for another look at concentrated vs subtle taste, see extract vs flavor differences explained.

-Both can enhance the flavors of any cuisine.
+Both can improve the flavors of any cuisine.

 Usage in Cooking